Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Related Work

-\textbf{Advanced Knowledge Graph Reasoning Methods:}~ The embedding of knowledge graphs represents a significant shift towards computational efficiency in reasoning methodologies.
-Techniques like TransE, DistMult, and RotateE encode entities and relations into vectors within a defined space, facilitating fast and effective reasoning processes~\cite{bordes2013translating,yang2014embedding,sun2019rotate}.
-However, these embedding methods generally suffer from a lack of interpretability, presenting challenges for applications that require transparent decision-making processes.
-In contrast, neural-symbolic methods blend the computational prowess of neural networks with the logical rigor of symbolic reasoning~\cite{rocktaschel2017end}.
-This hybrid approach not only enhances model performance and efficiency but also retains a degree of interpretability through the use of symbolic constraints on embeddings.
+\textbf{Rule-Based and Gradient Methods:}~Traditional rule-based models such as decision trees and rule sets, while transparent, often face limitations in scalability.
+To enhance performance, ensemble methods like Random Forests have been employed, but their complexity often detracts from the interpretability required for robotics~\cite{hara2018making}.
+While Inductive Logic Programming (ILP)~\cite{muggleton1994inductive} offers verifiable logical rules, it struggles with scalability on noisy data.
+To address these limitations, gradient-based methods for discrete model training, such as the Straight-Through Estimator (STE) and Gradient Grafting~\cite{courbariaux2015binaryconnect, wang2020transparent}, have emerged.
+These techniques optimize discrete logical structures using continuous gradient information, bridging the gap between symbolic rigor and neural scalability.

-The evolution from traditional rule-based models to advanced neural-symbolic and embedding-based techniques illustrates a broader trend in knowledge graph reasoning towards integrating computational efficiency with logical robustness.
-Each methodology compensates for the limitations of its predecessors, striving to balance performance with interpretability.
-For instance, while ILP and traditional rule-based models provide a solid foundation in logical reasoning, their scalability issues are addressed by ensemble methods.Further, the computational limitations observed in ensemble and traditional methods are mitigated by embedding and neural-symbolic techniques, which also attempt to reintroduce interpretability lost in purely computational approaches.
-Our approach with IRS aims to leverage the strengths of both symbolic reasoning and machine learning methods, focusing on creating models that are not only effective and efficient but also transparent and adaptable to a wide range of tasks.
+\textbf{Knowledge Graph Reasoning:} In the domain of knowledge graphs, embedding techniques like TransE and RotateE~\cite{bordes2013translating, sun2019rotate} facilitate fast reasoning but suffer from opacity.
+In contrast, neural-symbolic methods blend the computational prowess of neural networks with the logical rigor of symbolic reasoning~\cite{rocktaschel2017end}, retaining interpretability through symbolic constraints.
+Our approach with IRS leverages this synergy, combining gradient-based rule learning (RRL) with order-aware graph reasoning (CARL) to ensure both effectiveness and transparency.